mosterme/mosterme.github.io/terminal/README.md

 ## Git Bash

 Friends don't let friends use the git bash shell on windows.
+No judgement.

 ![Git Bash](images/terminal-1.png)